Neotron-Compute/Neotron-32-Hardware/README.md

 ## Parts Required

   - **PCBA**: Load the [Neotron-32 schematic](./neotron-32.sch) in Kicad, or see the [Neotron-32 Release Area] on Github for PDFs, Gerbers and a CSV bill-of-materials.
   - **Case**: Hammond [1598C], in your choice of colour.
-The case should include mounting screws, feet and two un-cut end panels.
+The case will include mounting screws, feet and two un-cut end panels.
   - **End panels**: Cut the panels supplied with the case according to [the drawing](./endpanels/endpanels.dxf).
 There is a PDF version in the [Neotron-32 Release Area].
   - **SD Card**: Any micro-SD or micro-SDHC card should work.
 Tested with Sandisk 8GB micro-SDHC cards, formatted with a single FAT32 partition.
   - **Monitor**: You will need monitor with 15-pin VGA input that can handle 800x600 resolution @ 60 Hz.
 Most higher resolution LCD panels will up-scale the image, but the quality of the scaling may not be ideal.
 A CRT will give a better image, but you may need to wind up the contrast and brightness to get a workable picture.
 An old 800x600 native resolution LCD would be ideal.